eddieb2/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  - It is a data representation of the objects that comprise the structure and content of a document on the web.

 2. What is an event?
+  - Things that happen to HTML elements.
+Example: click, scroll, resize, etc.

 3. What is an event listener?
+  - An event listener is a function that 'watches' a particular area and 'listens' for some type of action to be performed by the user.
+For example, a click, scroll, resize, etc.

 4. Why would we convert a NodeList into an Array?
+  - A NodeList is a broswer API not an array, so we convert it to an array to access and use the data.

 5. What is a component?
+  - A component is a re-usable set of instruction, behaviors and elements.
 ### Git Set up

 * [x] Fork the project into your GitHub user account